reactpatterns/reactpatterns/pages/jsx-spread-attributes.md

 component.props.bar = y // also bad
 ```

-Now you can use a new feature of JSX called spread attributes:
+Now you can use a new feature of JSX called spread attributes.

 ```js
 let props = {}